-The primary task of education for a disabled child is to prepare him for adjustment to soci-culture environment designed to meet the needs of the normal.
-It is essential therefore that the education of disabled children should be an inseparable part of the general educational systems.
+The primary task of education for a disabled child is to prepare him for adjustment to socio-culture environment designed to meet the needs of the normal.
+It is essential therefore that the education of disabled children should be an inseparable part of the general educational system.
 The differences lie in the methods employed to teach the child and the means the child uses to acquire information.
 These differences in methodology do not influence the goals of education.
 This form of education is therefore referred to as Special.
 The following are the special needs education of the disabled.

-- 1. Academic Performance: i) physically disabled children generally work below their capacity in several area. ii) some of the physically disabled children find it difficult to deal with abstract concepts. - 2.
-Emotional Reactions or Social Relationship: i) Quite a large number of physically disabled children suffer from feeling of inferiority ii) They also suffer from feelings of failures.
-Iii) Normal children are at times not only indifferent to the disabled but also make fun of them.
-Thus the disabled children are withdrawn (iv) Aggressive feelings and tension get accumulated in the disabled as they have fewer opportunities for expressing their feelings. (v) Sometimes attitude of parents, teachers and students attitude may make a physically disabled child feel unwanted or rejected (vi) Disabled children are more prone to accident and injury.
-Thus they are not in a position to participate in several co curricular activities.
-This also creates a feelings of disgust in them.
+- 1. Academic Performance: i) Physically disabled children generally work below their capacity in several areas ii) Some of the physically disabled children find it difficult to deal with abstract concepts. - 2.
+Emotional Reactions or Social Relationship: i) Quite a large number of physically disabled children suffer from feeling of inferiority ii) They also suffer from feelings of failures iii) Normal children are at times not only indifferent to the disabled but also make fun of them.
+Thus the disabled children are withdrawn iv) Aggressive feelings and tension get accumulated in the disabled as they have fewer opportunities for expressing their feelings v) Sometimes attitude of parents, teachers and students attitude may make a physically disabled child feel unwanted or rejected vi) Disabled children are more prone to accident and injury.
+Thus, they are not in a position to participate in several co-curricular activities.
+This also creates feelings of disgust in them

-Problems of the physically disabled:

-This disabled child is unable to participate in desirable normal activities of the daily life.
-He therefore needs satisfying substitute interests.
-The physically disabled child also faces emotional problems as he feels that others have a low opinion about him and develops a feelings of hatred self pity.
+Problems of the physically disabled: This disabled child is unable to participate in desirable normal activities of the daily life.
+He, therefore needs satisfying substitute interests.
+The physically disabled child also faces emotional problems as he feels that others have a low opinion about him and develops feelings of hatred self pity.

 The physically disabled child is not necessarily mentally deficient.
-In the majority of causes he posses normal intelligence.
 It is therefore very necessary that the mental powers of the disabled are exploited fully and suitable opportunities be provided to generate hope in life and compensate for his physical disability.
 The major problem of the physically disabled is to identify at the earliest the impairments and make arrangement for adequate adjustment.
 The handicap that is obvious at birth is easily identified.
 Other impairments take time to be identified.

-5.12.2 Curriculum provision methods of teaching and assessment
+7.11.2 Curriculum provision - Methods of teaching and assessment

-The following points may be considered while providing educational facilities for the disables children
+The following points may be considered while providing educational facilities for the disabled children

 - 1. Normal Curriculum: The majority of the physically disabled children are just normal except for their physical disabled.
 Such children should be provided all those educational activities which are meant for the normal children keeping in mind of course, their physical disability - 2.
-Special classes: If necessary special classes may be organized for severely disabled children - 3.
-Special Equipment and Methods of Teaching: Special children need special equipment and medium for their education.
-Children with visual impairment also need special teaching methods like the following - a.
-For the teaching of mathematics stress laid on mental work - b.
-Embossed diagrams are used in geometry - c.
-Relief maps and globes may be used for the study of geography.
+Special classes: If necessary special classes may be organized for severely disabled children

+- 3. Special equipment and methods of teaching: Special children need special equipment and medium for their education.
+Children with visual impairment also need special teaching methods like the following - i) For the teaching of mathematics stress laid on mental work - ii) Embossed diagrams are used in geometry - iii) Relief maps and globes may be used for the study of geography.

-4. Special subjects
+4. Special subjects: